plotly/academy/_react/2-first-app.md

 ## Summary of this chapter

-We learned how to structure our application, with a common `components/` folder.
-We then created a controlled text input and used that to fetch our first data using `xhr`!
+We learned how to structure our application and then we created a controlled text input and used that to fetch our first data using `xhr`!

 > We're not rendering an error message if the API sends back an error – that part is left as an exercise to the reader.